bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ![alt text](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/blob/master/img/QuadClass%20Events.png)
 (source: QuadClasses, Schrodt, 2006)

-Above image from Schrodt (2006) who divided CAMEO ontology into lower-resolution categories, called QuadClass.
+Above image from Schrodt (2006) who divided the CAMEO ontology into lower-resolution categories, called QuadClass.
+Used in Beieler's (2016) study.

 ### CAMEO Example, Beieler (2016)
-* (Study)[(https://arxiv.org/pdf/1609.06239.pdf)] demonstrated modern approaches to NLP and deep neural networks that extract politically relevant events.
+* (Study)[(https://arxiv.org/pdf/1609.06239.pdf)] demonstrated modern approaches to NLP and deep neural networks that can be used on politically relevant text-data.
 * Methods are able to be used across ontologies and languages (e.g., Spanish, Chinese, etc.).
-* Example of how NLP and deep learning can automatically classify events according to ontology
+* Example of how NLP and deep learning can automatically classify events according to ontology.

 #### About the study
 * Current state-of-the-art for CAMEO event extraction is presented by the [PETRARCH2 coder](https://github.com/openeventdata/petrarch2)